How To Do Honeycomb Darning Stitch? Steps With Honeycomb Darning Pdf

 I loop it under the needle

 Before I pull the thread through, I loop it under the needle.
 This locks the stitch in place and starts the honeycomb pattern.
+This isn’t easy like diagonal darning, so be careful.

 From here, I just keep repeating the process.
 Down, up, and loop the thread under the needle, making a perfect darning stitch.
 It’s like doing a blanket stitch, but I’m working in a circle around the thin fabric instead of going along an edge.
 I ensure the stitches are evenly spaced and stay outside the weak area.
 So it covers the whole area like woven darning.